Skip to main content

 How to Resync Products, Collections, Customers, and Webhooks

-1. Log into Rebuy and navigate to your Settings page.
+1. Log into Rebuy and go to your Settings page from the side panel.

-• Collections: Resyncing collections ensures your product groupings in Shopify are correctly mirrored in Rebuy.
+• Collections: mirrors your Shopify product groupings in Rebuy.

 Subscription Selling Plans Resync

-1. Log into Rebuy and navigate to your Settings page.
+1. Log into Rebuy and go to your Settings page from the side panel.

-3. Scroll down to the Shopify Selling Plans section.
+3. Scroll to the Integrations section and find the Selling Plans row.

-This will trigger a resync of your subscription selling plan data and help ensure that any subscription options are properly reflected in Rebuy’s Smart Cart and Widgets.
+This resyncs your subscription selling plan data so subscription options appear correctly in Rebuy's Smart Cart and Widgets.

 Clearing Data Source Cache